jrullan/micropython_statemachine/README.md

 This is a port from a library I developed for Arduino a while back.
 Now that I am working with Raspberry Pi Pico I decided to port it to Micropython.

+## Explanation

 This library implements a basic State Machine.
+State machines are used extensively in controllers and systems to guarantee that the program behaves deterministically.
+This means that at any point in time you know exactly the state of the application and only certain behaviors are allowed to happen while in a particular state.
+The application can only be in one state at any point in time.
+To change from one state to another there must be a transition condition logic that determines if a transition should occur.

+Please note that if multiple transitions are defined for a state the first one to evaluate to true is the one that takes effect.

 The state logic and its transition's conditions are implemented as functions in your program for flexibility.
-The machine is intended to be deterministic, meaning that you can only be in one state at a time and transitions should occur only when your transition condition functions return true.

-Please note that if multiple transitions are defined for a state the first one to evaluate to true is the one that takes effect.

 ## States